corimf/build-tools/README.md

 1. [all] [update] Run corimf-check to sanity check everything.
 This needs to be run in the git repo that you updated ( for example 'cordova-ios').
 1. [all] [update] Run corimf-tag to create a new "u" tag on the branch
-1. [all] Run corimf-show-plugin-versions to verify that the present versions of the plugins are what is desired (match what the platforms were tested against by the community) (also compare to build-tools/config.json)
+1. [all] For versions 3.1.0esr and above, run corimf-show-plugin-versions to verify that the present versions of the plugins are what is desired (match what the platforms were tested against by the community) (also compare to build-tools/config.json)
 1. Run corimf-snapshot to create a zip of each platform source.
    - Make sure the file IBM-RELEASE-NOTES.txt is populated and shows the files that have changed since the previous drop.